ChenC2002/ReTA/README.md

 locally generated or otherwise trusted processed dataset.
 Checkpoints use restricted tensor-only loading and are bound to their exact runtime contracts.

-## Data access

-Full experiments require credentialed MIMIC-III or MIMIC-IV diagnosis data, ICD-to-CCS mappings, a CCS hierarchy, biomedical entity inventories, and external relation data such as PrimeKG or UMLS.
-Obtain restricted resources directly from their providers under the applicable terms.
->>>>>>> f7c6842 (Finalize paper-matched ReTA release)